Ezyrath/unreal-linter/README.md

 - C# formatting checks with `dotnet format` (requires compatible SDK/runtime)
 - Unreal Engine asset file name checks using `unreal-asset-name.csv` rules

+> Currently `.clang-format` and `.editorconfig` must be present in the project root. (the files in the repo are examples)

 This repository contains a multi-stage `Dockerfile` (Fedora-based) and helper scripts under `scripts/`.

 Build the image (from the repo root):